KaitoMajima/WhirlyBird/~Docs/CodeArchitecture.md

 Each primary model and node is housed within a designated Scope, such as **GameScope** or **MapScope**.
 These scopes take charge of dependency management via injection, with models and nodes being instantiated through Factories.

 Sub-models and nodes are nested within these core models and nodes, offering a robust foundation for an [IoC (Inversion of Control)](https://en.wikipedia.org/wiki/Inversion_of_control) dependency-injected system.

+### Unit Tests
+All models are tested individually with NUnit, you can find the tests within the $Tests folder in the root of this project.
+Any model's dependencies are mocked using NSubstitute, allowing to test most case scenarios.